 The human body has an amazing automatic growth process that sets to work once the egg and sperm have joined.
 Each step in the first week after conception is essential for the health and welfare of the newly created human!
 This week is the third week after the mother’s last menstrual period, corresponding to gestational week three.

-In fact, the probability that two non-twin siblings have the same combination of chromosomes is one in 7 trillion!4 Even identical twins, who begin life from a common egg-sperm pairing, often have small genetic differences, called copy number variations, in which one small section of DNA gets copied more than once.5 Therefore, every human individual is genetically unique.
-Over time, the single-cell zygote will become a 30 trillion cell adult.6
+There is enough genetic variation that no two humans have been, or ever will be, genetically identical.4 In fact, the probability that two non-twin siblings have the same combination of chromosomes is one in 7 trillion!5 Even identical twins, who begin life from a common egg-sperm pairing, often have small genetic differences, called copy number variations, in which one small section of DNA gets copied more than once.6 Therefore, every human individual is genetically unique.
+Over time, the single-cell zygote will become a 30 trillion cell adult.7